chaima449/Data_Science_Excel_PowerBi/README.md

 This repository contains the data science projects I realized on Power Bi or Excel.

-The projects aims in general to:
+The projects aim in general to:

 - Clean the data
 - Do some calculations